Thanks to Julio Marchi for this space in MSX All

 | frame 1 | frame 2 |

-The program "map 2" inserts a display between all tiles loading without using frames.
+The program "map 2" forces a delay between all tiles loading, ignoring the delay bit.

 The programs are compatible.
 So, the maps work well in both programs.